satspares/ELTEK_With_ESP32/README.md

 As the Eltex was designed to charge batteries the current limit when active reduces the output voltage to approx. 47volts.
 When this happens we display a warning and sound a beep also put a ESP32 output pin high. (pull a relay etc. with a driver transistor)

+The folder to upload to the display via. sdcard is DWIN_SET Its also worth looking at the DWIN docs. in my github https://github.com/satspares/DWIN_DGUS_HMI